 • Technology doesn’t always work as it should

-Pro tip: If completing your classes online school appeals to you, we recommend Colibri Real Estate.
+If completing your classes online appeals to you, we recommend Colibri Real Estate.
 Colibri Real Estate is a powerhouse in the online real estate education space.
 Their Michigan real estate classes are affordable, and the materials are presented clearly and concisely.

 You can save 25% on your Michigan real estate prelicensing courses with Colibri Real Estate when you use the promo code “TheClose25” at checkout.

-2. Submit an Application to the State Licensing Agency
+2. Submit an Application to the Department of Licensing & Regulatory Affairs

 Once you’ve completed your prelicensing classes, you’re ready to fill out the online application for your Michigan real estate license.
-The first part of the application process requires that you create an online account with the Michigan Professional Licensing User System (MiPLUS).
+The first part of the application process is creating an online account with the Michigan Professional Licensing User System (known as MiPLUS).

-The online application allows you to name the broker under which you will work.
-It’s unnecessary to name the broker before taking and passing the exam, but you won’t receive a photo ID and become officially licensed until this step is completed.
+The online application allows you to enter the name and 10-digit license number of the broker under which you will work.
+It’s not necessary to do so before taking and passing the exam, but you won’t become officially licensed until this step is completed.

 3. Pass the Michigan Real Estate License Exam

-Once you’ve completed the 40 hours of coursework and the online application, you’ll need to schedule your Michigan real estate license exam online.
-The exam is administered through PSI, and the fee of $79 can paid when you schedule your exam through their website.
+Once you’ve completed the 40 hours of coursework and online application, you’ll need to schedule your Michigan real estate license exam online.
+The exam is administered through PSI, and you can pay the $79 fee when you create an account on their website.
+Note that before registering with PSI, you must apply for licensure first.

-The exam takes about three hours.
-PSI’s Michigan testing centers can be found in these locations:
+You can find PSI’s Michigan testing centers in these locations:

 • Dearborn